A microscopic theory of Curzon-Ahlborn heat engine

-In the highly underdamped regime, we have $\tau_{p}\ll\gamma_{i}^{-1}$, where $\tau_{p}$ is the period of the unperturbed motion of the particle, e.g., for a harmonic oscillator, $n=1$, $\tau_{p}=2\pi\sqrt{m/2k}$.
-The external driving during the isothermal processes is also required to be slow, i.e., $\tau_{p}\ll k/\dot{k}$.
-Under these two conditions, the variation of the stochastic energy of the particle within a period is relatively small, which allows us to study the dynamics of the stochastic energy $E=m\dot{x}^{2}/2+U(x,t)$ \citep{Salazar2016}.
-Based on Ito's lemma and Virial theorem, the equation of motion is expressed as the stochastic differential equation of the energy $E$ \citep{salazar2019stochastic}
+We consider the highly underdamped regime $\tau_{p}\ll\gamma^{-1}$ and slow external driving $\tau_{p}\ll k/\dot{k}$, where $\tau_{p}$ is the period of the unperturbed motion of the particle, e.g., $\tau_{p}=2\pi\sqrt{m/k}$ for a harmonic oscillator ($n=1$).
+Under these two conditions, the variation of the stochastic energy of the particle within a period is relatively small, which allows us to study the dynamics of the stochastic energy $E=m\dot{x}^{2}/2+\mathcal{U}(x,t)$.
+Based on Ito's lemma and Virial theorem, the equation of motion is expressed as the stochastic differential equation of the energy $E$ \citep{Salazar2016,salazar2019stochastic}

-where the work parameter is rewritten into $\lambda(t)=k(t)^{1/(n+1)}$, $dB_{t}$ is the increment of the Wiener process, and the effective friction coefficient is $\Gamma_{i}=2n\gamma_{i}/(n+1)$ with the effective degrees of freedom $f_{n}=1+1/n$.
-The trajectory work for this system is defined as \citep{salazar2019stochastic}
+where the work parameter is rewritten into $\lambda(t)=k(t)^{1/(n+1)}$ with the increment $dB_{t}$ of the Wiener process, the effective friction coefficient $\Gamma=2n\gamma/(n+1)$, and the effective degrees of freedom $f_{n}=1+1/n$.
+The increment of trajectory work for this system is

 The trajectory heat is obtained from the first law of thermodynamics as